eyurtsev/kor/README.md

 Fast to type and sufficiently unique.

+## Contributing

+If you have any ideas or feature requests, please open an issue and share!

+See [CONTRIBUTING.md](https://github.com/eyurtsev/kor/blob/main/CONTRIBUTING.md) for more information.

 ## Other packages

 Probabilistically speaking this package is unlikely to work for your use case.